- Housing and Residence Life Home

 - Other Students requesting an exemption/termination for “other” reasons including extenuating circumstances should provide detailed explanation and documentation of their particular situation.
 “Other” categories include but are not limited to:

 - Medical/Dietary Recent medical documentation (within 90 days) must be provided along with a completed 1.)
 Provider Report Form AND 2.)
-Authorization for Release of Confidential Information (to allow Residential Housing personnel to speak with the provider of medical services if necessary).
+Authorization for Release of Confidential Information (to allow Housing and Residence Life personnel to speak with the provider of medical services if necessary).
 Supporting documentation must include the student’s medical condition, specific dietary or living requirements necessary to meet the needs of the medical condition.
 NOTE: Ohio University can provide on-campus housing that meets most medical needs.
 Requests for residing off campus due to allergies / asthma are typically not approved.

 - Financial Hardship Students requesting an exemption/termination from the campus housing requirement/parietal rule based upon financial hardship must provide documented evidence of extreme financial need by providing copies of the most recent financial aid verification / awards (or if no FAFSA is on-file, copies of most recent federal tax return, evidence of recent employment termination, evidence of extreme hardship ie: death of a primary income provider, medical expenses exceeding insurance maximum coverage, etc.) Documented information must be accompanied by a completed Financial Information Form.
 NOTE: Requests for residing off campus for financial savings is not a valid reason for a financial hardship.